frbrno/iot/goofy_lib/rpc/readme.md

 *rusty_falcon is the node, goofy_hawk the client

-The node is only able to process one 'run' method at a time.
+The node can only process one 'run' method at a time.<br>
-Sending a new 'run' method while one is active, results in the node sending a cancel message and starts the new 'run' method.
+If a new 'run' method is received while another is active,<br>
+the node will send a cancel message for the current operation before starting the new 'run' method.

 example:
 client sends->`iot.rusty_falcon.rx.goofy_hawk.run.exec.stepper1_move_to.1000`